 - Herbs and spices of your choice (I like garlic, a pinch of cumin and paprika, plus salt and pepper to taste).

 - Soften in a frying pan chopped onions, peppers, courgettes, peas and potato if using in a little hot olive or coconut oil.

 - Take your block of tofu and either crumble off in random sizes with your fingers, or chop roughly on a chopping board into about half inch pieces.

 - Add to the pan and cook for about 5 minutes.
 You may prefer your tofu to get some crust, so you can cook for longer if you do.

 - Add your handful of spinach for the last minute of cooking (make sure your spinach is very dry first).

 - Serve on toast to make it heartier.

 7. STRAWBERRY, CHIA, BUCKWHEAT AND OATS

-This is a higher protein take on plain oats, and what’s even better is the fact that buckwheat is a complete protein source, making it very handy on a plant based diet; plus the chia and pumpkin seeds add some healthy EFA’s to the mix.
-The strawberries take me back to my time in Southern Spain when strawberry oats were my go to breakfast every day.
-Cheap, delicious and nutritious, oh, and full of Spanish sunshine!
+This is a higher protein take on plain oats, and what’s even better is the fact that buckwheat is a complete protein source, making it very handy on a plant based diet.
+Plus, the chia and pumpkin seeds add some healthy EFA’s to the mix.
+T

-You don’t necessarily need to use strawberries as this dish works perfectly well with fresh or frozen blueberries too.
-Just be sure to mush a few of them up in order to ‘pop’ them open and release their juices, which also turn your porridge a deep stunning shade of purple incidentally.
+You don’t necessarily need to use strawberries, as this dish works perfectly well with fresh or frozen blueberries too.
+Just be sure to mush a few of them up in order to ‘pop’ them open and release their juices to turn your porridge a deep stunning shade of purple incidentally.